 From table 10 above it can be seen that the average control class (VII E) is 48.5.
 While the average class of trials (VII D) is 76.91.
 From these data it is known that the average grade VII who uses learning comics media buying and selling practices on Social Arithmetic material is higher than class VII E who does not use media.
 While the Independent T-test data from the test and control class can be shown in table 11.

-Table 11.
+Table 11

 T-test results for the significance of the difference between the Control class and the Test class using the SPSS 20.0 program

 From table 11 it can be seen that the significance value (2-tailed) is 0.01.
-If the significance value < of 0.05, then found a significant difference between learning outcomes of class VII E and VII D (Raharjo, 2017).
+If the significance value < of 0.05, then found a significant difference between learning outcomes of class VII E and VII D Raharjo (2017).
 That is, the learning comics of buying and selling practices on Social Arithmetic material is effective as a medium to improve student learning outcomes.

 Conclusions and Suggestions

-Based on the results of the study, it was found that the development of the media "Learning Comic Learning Practice on Arithmetic Material" can improve student learning outco’understanding .
+Based on the results of the study, it was found that the development of the media "Learning Comic Learning Practice on Arithmetic Material" can improve students’ understanding easily and fun.
 The results of the media trial "The Practice of Buying and Selling Comics on Material Arithmetic" produced several conclusions as follows: (a) Design validation by material experts, with the results of questionnaire data analysis showing 96.
 While the design by media experts, the results of questionnaire data analysis showed amounted to 93.6%, it can be concluded that the media "Learning Comic Learning Practice on Social Arithmetic Material" is very effective and very valid based on a table of achievement criteria (effectiveness), (b) Main field trials of 17 students, with the results of questionnaire data analysis showed 82.30%, while the operational field test of 34 students with the results of the questionnaire data analysis showed 92.31%, it could be concluded that the media "Learning Comic Learning Practice on Social Arithmetic Material" was very effective and very valid based on a table of achievement criteria (effectiveness), and (c) In the T-test the effectiveness shows The average class score is higher than the control class.
-Whereas the T-test for the significance of the difference between the Control class and the Test class showed a significant number of 0.01, which means that the comic learning media of buying and selling practices on Social Arithmetic material was very effective in improving student learning outcomes.
+Whereas the T-test for the significance of the difference between the Control class and the Test class showed a significant number of 0.01, which means that the comic learning media of buying and selling practices on Social Arithmetic material was very effective in improve student understanding so that learning outcomes increase.

 Based on the explanation above, it can be concluded that the media "Learning Comic Learning Practice on Social Arithmetic Material" developed effectively for use in the learning process of Social Arithmetic material.
 The presence of this media is very useful for students, among others: (1) as a media literacy to improve student learning outcomes; (2) Train an honest entrepreneurial spirit in accordance with the character of madrasa students; (3) From the test scores, it is seen that 5-7 students who get under KKM and there are more male students than female students, meaning that gender factors can also influence it; (4) This learning comic media is non-fiction because all the comic scenes are obtained from activity photo documentation.
 Students are not only involved as users of the media but they will remain as characters or actors.